T20X/notes/C++MemoryModelObjects.md

 Permitting aliasing via unions would wreck performance, as you would never know when two objects of completely different types might alias.
 The C union visibilrwise be modified by the user, so the compiler can, with this constraint on memcpy, make assumptions about them (e.g. that thity rule is highly controversial even within the C community; see e.g. https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65892

 static_cast<Base&>(d) obtains a potentially overlapping subobject, because every base subobject is a potentially overlapping subobject.
 It's then not permitted to use raw memory access to the underlying representation, as memcpy.
 The concept of "potentially overlapping subobject" is not with reference to another object.
-It's an absolute concept
+It's an absolute concept.
+The padding bytes aren't part of the value representation of the independent target object, so its value can't be affected.
+However, the padding bytes in the independent target object can not otherwise be modified by the user, so the compiler can, with this constraint on memcpy, make assumptions about them (e.g. that they are always zero if the object doesn't have an indeterminate value).
+If you drop this constraint then such assumptions won't hold anymore.

 Before the standard did allow copying of POD bases through memcpy , and to not break ABI right now compliers still don't re-use padding bits for PODs.